 Love it or hate it, that ‘new yoga mat smell’ may be bad for your health.
-While some natural yoga mats have a perfectly benign ‘new’ smell when you first unroll them, this smell can also be caused by the off-gassing of a variety of chemicals, some of which are classed as carcinogens.
+While some natural yoga mats have a perfectly benign ‘new’ smell when you first unroll them, this smell can also be caused by the off-gassing of a variety of chemicals.

 If you’re looking for our top picks as far as yoga mats go, two companies, in particular, stand out: Gurus Roots and Prolana.
 Hugger Mugger and Manduka are also good choices for an eco-friendly yoga mat.

 Without further ado, I’ll quickly run through some of the worst offenders to watch out for in yoga mats.

 Chemicals such as volatile oil compounds (VOCs) and polycyclic aromatic hydrocarbons (PAHs) are emitted as a breathable gas from PVC yoga mats, as well as from carpets, furnishings, paint, cleaning supplies, printer ink, and other household products.
 As I mention time and again at Leaf Score, concentrations of VOCs inside the house (and the yoga studio) can be ten-fold higher than outdoors (R).

 VOCs include a variety of chemicals used as antimicrobial treatments (which are increasingly common in yoga mats), stain and soil repellents, anti-static treatments, adhesives, artificial dyes, and flame retardants like organophosphate flame retardants (PFRs).
 While picking up an older, second hand yoga mat in a thrift store helps keep it out of landfill, these older mats are likely to be especially bad for off-gassing.